strapi/strapi/docs/3.0.0-beta.x/plugin-development/frontend-development.md

 ### Strapi global variable

-The administration exposes a global variable thqt is accessible for all the plugins.
+The administration exposes a global variable that is accessible for all the plugins.

 #### `strapi.backendURL`